F0lak/dm_open_ref/ref/skin/winset.md

 This works like an ordinary [winset()](/ref/proc/winset.md) call from the server.
 If `id` is omitted, it\'s the same as a winset with a null ID.
-You can also leave the `id` blank if you use \"fully decorated\" property names such as `mybutton.is-checked` instead of just `is-checked`.
+You can also leave the `id` blank if you use "fully decorated" property names such as `mybutton.is-checked` instead of just `is-checked`.

 Any text you use other than letters, numbers,